claui/cookiecutter-python-package/README.md

 # cookiecutter-python-package

 [Cookiecutter](https://github.com/cookiecutter/cookiecutter)
-template for generating Python projects with a focus on long-term maintainability and a reliable setup.
+template for Python projects with a focus on long-term maintainability and a reliable setup.

 ## About this template